© Freepik

 Linseed oil:With up to 70 percent, linseed oil contains as much of the triple unsaturated omega-3 fatty acid as hardly any other vegetable oil.
 It is rich in magnesium, potassium, and iron.

-Regular consumption of linseed oil prevents cardiovascular diseases such as heart attacks, strokes, and thrombosis.
-Various studies have also shown that linseed oil strengthens the immune system.
-But: Linseed oil must not be heated. .
+Regular consumption of flaxseed oil prevents cardiovascular diseases such as heart attack, stroke, and thrombosis.
+Various studies have also shown that flaxseed oil strengthens the immune system.
+However, flaxseed oil should not be heated. .

-Olive oil:The classic of Mediterranean cuisine is also a good choice with its almost 80 percent monounsaturated fatty acids.
-It is also rich in secondary plant substances.
-The content of antioxidant polyphenols is, for example, higher than in other vegetable oils.
+Olive oil:The classic of Mediterranean cuisine, with its almost 80 percent monounsaturated fatty acids, is also a good choice.
+It is also rich in secondary plant compounds.
+The content of antioxidant polyphenols, for example, is higher than in other vegetable oils.

 Olive oil is said to have anti-inflammatory effects, lower blood pressure, and slow down skin aging.
 Not every olive oil is suitable for frying.
-Refined olive oil is best for searing at high temperatures and for deep-frying.
+For sharp frying at high temperatures and for deep-frying, refined olive oil is best suited.

-Walnut oil:Walnut oil has a high proportion of omega-3 fatty acids, and its ratio to omega-6 fatty acids is considered health-promoting at 4:1.
-Walnut oil gives cold and warm dishes a delicately nutty note, but is not suitable for frying due to its sensitivity to heat.
+Walnut oil:Walnut oil has a high content of omega-3 fatty acids and its ratio to omega-6 fatty acids is rated as healthily favorable at 4:1.
+Walnut oil gives cold and warm dishes a fine, nutty note, but due to its heat sensitivity, it is not suitable for frying.

 Pumpkin seed oil:It consists of 80 percent unsaturated fatty acids.
-Its antioxidants strengthen the immune system and have anti-inflammatory effects, and a high content of vitamin E and selenium protects against free radicals.
+Its antioxidants boost the immune system and have anti-inflammatory effects, while a high content of vitamin E and selenium protects against free radicals.
 The tasty oil is excellent for cold dishes - however, it must not be heated.

-Coconut oil:Although often marketed as a superfood, it consists of more than 80 percent saturated fatty acids.
-Frequent consumption increases the risk of cardiovascular diseases, as it can significantly increase total cholesterol and the unfavorable LDL (low density lipoprotein) in the blood.
+Coconut oil:Although often marketed as a superfood, it consists of over 80 percent saturated fatty acids.
+Frequent consumption increases the risk of cardiovascular diseases, as it can significantly raise total cholesterol and the unfavorable LDL (low density lipoprotein) in the blood.

-Unfortunately, it is rich in saturated fatty acids and palm oil production is rightly criticized for environmental destruction and human rights violations.
+Unfortunately, it is rich in saturated fatty acids and, additionally, palm oil production is rightly criticized for environmental destruction and human rights violations.